History

 14 acres of Chardonnay in the valley floor, comprised of diverse plantings of Clone 4, 96, 76, and old clones of both Wente and Martini, with the oldest vines dating back 35 years.
 Cabernet Sauvignon is planted on both sides of the steep valley hillsides.
 The hillsides are planted predominately to clone 7, with a small amount of clone 337.
 Additional plantings of Merlot, Cabernet Franc, and Petit Verdot complete the Bordeaux varietals; with Syrah, Malbec, and Viognier selectively placed for the limited production of single varietal wines.

 Because we practice natural farming, the estate has never been subjected to herbicides, pesticides, or fumigants.
 In the winter we plant “green manure” crops such as bell beans, rye, and clover, which help to nurture the soil through the cold wet months.
 Vine spacing and trellising were designed from the start to produce loose clusters that hang freely in a light, aerated canopy which reduces the need for chemicals and improves the ripening process.
-As the property is passed through generations, the family will strive to remain responsible stewards of the property that is its’ home.
+As the property is passed through generations, the family strives to remain responsible stewards of their home.

 Terroir